MinerGate GUI guide for Windows

 In-app registration looks quite similar to the same form on the website:

 - Email - will be used as your login for the service and to receive confirmation emails from MinerGate.

 - Password - set the password for your account.
 We recommend use strong passwords, not less than 8 symbols, with at least 1 uppercase and 1 lowercase letters, digits and special symbols.

 - Repeat password - repeat your password.
 Both password should be absolutely identical.

 - Referral link or code - enter the referral link if you have one.
 More info on our referral program available on the "Affiliate" page

 After signing up, the app opens up with 4 tabs: "Wallet", "Smart miner", "Miner", and "Support".

 This is a place where your mined coins are accumulated.
 For each currency, you've got a "Withdraw" button to withdraw your coins from MinerGate account to your wallet.
 On each currency tab there are 2 numbers: confirmed (black) and unconfirmed (grey) balance.

-To withdraw your coins, enter the desired withdrawal amount, the destination wallet address and the current password, and click "Withdraw".
-The withdrawal fee is calculated automatically.
+To withdraw your coins, enter the desired withdrawal amount, the e-mail address linked with your account on Freewallet, and the verification code, and click "Withdraw".

 2. Smart miner